inorganik/ngx-countUp/README.md

 ## Contributing <a name="contributing"></a>

-Before you make a pull request, please be sure to follow these super simple instructions:
+Before you make a pull request, please follow these instructions:

-1. Make your edits to `countUp.directive.ts` in the root directory.
+1. Make your edits to `./src/app/countup/countup.directive.ts`.
+1. Run the linter: `ng lint`.
+1. Test your changes by running the angular shell app: `ng s`.

+If everything looks good, you can stop here and make a pull request.
+I will publish the package after merge, here are the steps (for reference):

-2. Run `yarn build`.
-That's it!
+1. Run `yarn packagr`.